UCL-ELEC0136/hackathon-solutions/README.md

 # Hackathon #1

-Welcome to the first hackathon of UCL-ELEC0136, Data Acquisition and Processing Systems.
+Hello and welcome to your first hackathon in the UCL-ELEC0136, Data Acquisition and Processing Systems course at UCL.

-### Objectives
-The goal of this laboratory is to provide you with an understanding of how to practically interact with RESTful web APIs, how to extract data, store it, and processes it.
+The goal of this laboratory is to provide you with a practical and effective understanding of how to interact with RESTful web APIs, acquire data, store and processes it, and submit it for review.
-At completion, we expect you to have acquired the following skills:
+At completion, you will have acquired the following skills and knowledge:
+- What an HTTP request is, and how to perform it
-- Know what a RESTful web API is, and how to interface with it
+- What a RESTful web API is, and how to interface with it
-- Know how to perform basic storage and retrieval operations with mongodb from Python
+- How to perform basic storage and retrieval operations with mongodb in Python
-- Being able to set up a pipeline to acquire, process, store and analyse data.
+- How to set up a pipeline to acquire, process, store and analyse data, and send your work for review.

+If you plan to work in the data industry, you will very likely encounter all of these.
-Unlike our usual labs, this exercise is designed to test your ability to solve a problem _ex tempore_.
+Unlike our usual labs, part of this exercise is designed to test your ability to solve a problem _ex tempore_.
-Your starting point is a brief, detailing the tasks to solve with no initial code.
+Your starting point is a text brief, detailing the tasks to solve with no initial code, and some instructions for submission.
-Let's dive into it -- have fun!!
+This assignment will not be graded.

 ---

+## Prerequisites
+- [Miniforge](https://github.com/conda-forge/miniforge) (advised) or equivalents (e.g., Anaconda)
+- An account in Mongo Atlas: https://www.mongodb.com/atlas/database
+- A GitHub account
+- A Fine-grained Personal Access Token, 30 days expiration date, public repositories access, no permissions

+## Constraints
+For each task, you must:
+- Provide an `environment.yml` file that combines a conda recipe wiht pip requirements (example here: https://stackoverflow.com/a/35245610/6655465)
+- Follow the [PEP8](https://peps.python.org/pep-0008/) guidelines to write good compliant code
+- Use only the [GitHub API](https://docs.github.com/en/rest) to acquire any data
+- Use only the `requests` library to perform HTTP requests to the GitHub API through Python, and not any wrapper around that that specifically targets the GitHub API
+- Store the result of each request in MongoDB Atlas using the `pymongo` library
+- For numerical calculations, use either `numpy`, `pandas`, `jax` or `pytorch`
+- For data visualisation, use `matplotlib`
+- Solve, at least, task 1 in class, and not at home

+## Advices
+- You can follow [these instructions](https://dba.stackexchange.com/questions/192507/how-to-add-useradmin-user-in-mongodb-atlas) to create a user in MongoDB Atlas
+- You can follow these [guidelines](https://pip.pypa.io/en/stable/user_guide/#requirements-files) to create the requirements file.
+Do NOT create the file automatically with `pip freeze` or similar, as this is NOT recommended by us (in contrast to the documentation)
+- Install a code formatter extension in VScode, such as [`black`](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) or [`autopep8`](https://marketplace.visualstudio.com/items?itemName=himanoa.Python-autopep8) to auto-format your code according to PEP8.
+- Take a brief scan to the [GitHub API](https://docs.github.com/en/rest) documentation to be able to orient yourself during the lab.

+# Tasks
+Now that we have our stage set up, let's dive into the tasks briefs.
+Task 1 is designed as a primer, and to be solved in 3 hours in class.
+The task is split into 4 subtasks.
+We will stop for 15 minutes every 30 minutes (a total of 4 times) to checkpoint on the completion of each subtask.
+At each checkpoint, we review your progresses, answer questions, and provide the solution to the subtask.
+We will solve the rest of the tasks in the next hackathon session.

 ## Task 1: Aggregated statistics
-Consider the empirical distribution represented by the number of stargazers (stars) of each repository in the https://github.com/google organisation.
+Consider the empirical distribution represented by the number of stargazers (stars) in each repository in the organisation, https://github.com/google.
 We seek the answers to the following questions:
-- Retrieve all the repositories from the organisation
-- Store the results into a local mongo database
+1. Retrieve all the repositories from the organisation and store the results in a MongoDB Atlas database.
-- Which is the repository with the highest number of stargazers?
+2. Which is the repository with the highest number of stargazers?
 What the one with the lowest?
-- What is the average number of stargazers per repo, what its variance?
+What is the average number of stargazers per repo, what its standard deviation?
-- What are the 5, 10, 25, 75, 90, and 95 percentile of the distribution?
+3. What are the `5`, `10`, `25`, `75`, `90`, and `95` percentiles of the distribution?
-- Draw a histogram of the distribution, and save it on disk
-- Draw one boxplot for each of these percentile pairs: 5 and 95; 10 and 90; 25 and 75, and save it on disk.
+4. Draw a histogram of the distribution, and save it on disk.
+Draw one boxplot for each of these percentile pairs: `5` and `95`; `10` and `90`; `25` and `75`, and save it on disk.
 Check [this](https://stackoverflow.com/questions/27214537/is-it-possible-to-draw-a-matplotlib-boxplot-given-the-percentile-values-instead) on how to personalise boxplots.

 ### Submitting task 1
-We will consider the task to be completed under the following conditions:
+We will consider the task to be completed if the following conditions are met
+- In your MongoDB Atlas there exists a user with *read-only permissions* to access all databases
+- The credentials of this user are published in the [`Feedback`](#1) pull request of the assignment
 - In your mongodb there is a database named `hackathon` and a collection named `answer`
 - The collection contains the following document:
 ```json